 The Forensic Mental Health Inpatient Unit provides extensive assessment, treatment and rehabilitation services.
 Specific treatment plans are developed to meet individual patient needs, which may include individual or group therapy that involves various clinical programming.
-The inter-professional team includes members from the following services:
+The inter-professional team includes members of the following disciplines:

 The Forensic Mental Health Program believes that visits are therapeutic and contribute to the well-being of patients.
 Visits also allow family and friends to familiarize themselves with the programs provided to their loved one.
 The following information provides an explanation of the Visiting Policy.

 Visiting hours are from 2 pm to 5 pm; 6pm to 7pm; and 8 pm to 8:30 pm daily.

 Forensic Outpatient services are provided both in Thunder Bay and Northwestern Ontario.
-Assessment, treatment, and on-going rehabilitation services are provided for a designated Forensic population based on their identified needs and/or legal requirements.
+Assessment, treatment, and rehabilitation services are provided for a designated Forensic population based on their identified needs and/or legal requirements.
 The Forensic Outpatient Program works closely with all relevant community agencies associated with the client, and submits referrals to any agency that may be able to provide support to the client.

 The Northwestern Ontario Sexual Behaviours Program (NOSBP) provides comprehensive assessment, treatment, and rehabilitation services, including individual and group therapy, to address problematic sexual behaviour issues.
-Referrals to this program are received by Probation and Parole, Children’s Aid Society, Correctional Services, and by primary care providers including family physicians.
+Referrals to this program are received from Probation and Parole, Children’s Aid Society, Correctional Services, and from primary care providers including family physicians.